 Have we gone too far?
 Not far enough?
 Almost certainly some of both.

-As an artist I try to remain aware of both my humanity and my dependency on the rest of nature.
+As an artist I try to remain aware of both my humanity and my animal dependency on the rest of nature.
 I’m fascinated by both.
 The forms and patterns of nonhuman nature are so intricate, chaotic, and iterative and yet without exact repetition.
-I feel at home with them around me.
+Even as I feel at home with them around me.
 The forms and patterns of human expression are easy to see by contrast.
 Ideas and concepts such as language, models, mathematics, abstraction (abstracting something is a very human thing to do) and human mark-making are all easily distinguished from the rest of nature’s patterns.

 I use drawing as a way of locating human ideas in nature.
 I map out concepts, for example a mathematical model or a game diagram, and compose them of natural patterns.
 I’m corralling the physio in conceptual forms and conversely, deconstructing the forms with the patterns of nature.
 I draw as realistically as I can to emphasize the contrast between human and nonhuman expression.
-I wonder (and enjoy) how the products of consciousness are so different from the natural world producing them.
+I wonder (and enjoy) how the products of human consciousness are so different from the natural world producing them.

 Drawing feels right for my current artistic inquiry because drawing is one of the developments that set humans on our anomalous evolutionary path in the first place.
 What it means to be human is inextricably linked to language, and drawing is believed to be the earliest form of visual communication (at least 40,000 years old).
 I hope my art will help others wonder why and what it means to be human.